-Roanoke Island is the daytrip capital of the Outer Banks.
-That’s because the island is home to four of the Outer Banks’ most popular attractions, and not a summer day goes by when there isn’t some kind of special event going on here.
+Roanoke Island is the daytrip capital of the Outer Banks (though, due to it's charm, it's quickly becoming a destination unto itself these days).
+That’s because the island is home to seven of the Outer Banks’ most popular attractions, and not a summer day goes by when there isn’t some kind of special event going on here.

 Everybody who vacations on the Outer Banks should make it a point to come to Roanoke Island at least once during their visit.
 But be forewarned; one visit is not enough—you just can’t see it all it one day.
 The island is overflowing with things to see and do.
-Be sure to see the Roanoke Island Tabloid in this newspaper for specific details about Roanoke Island’s shops, restaurants, accommodations, attractions and recreation.
+Be sure to pick up a copy of the Eat, Shop, Play tabloid, free on newstands throughout the Outer Banks, for printed information about Roanoke Island’s shops, restaurants, accommodations, attractions and recreation.

-Roanoke Island has three distinct areas – lively Manteo, the Dare County seat and the only incorporated town on the island; Wanchese, a quiet fishing community; and the verdant “North End,” home to the Fort Raleigh National Historic Site, The Elizabethan Gardens, The Lost Colony and the North Carolina Aquarium, along with the airport and residential housing.
+Roanoke Island has three distinct areas – lively Manteo, the Dare County seat and the only incorporated town on the island; Wanchese, a quiet fishing community; and the verdant “North End,” home to Island Farm, the Fort Raleigh National Historic Site, The Elizabethan Gardens, The Lost Colony, the North Carolina Aquarium and the Alligator River National Wildlife Refuge Center, along with the airport and residential housing.

 Manteo is a busy little town.
 Its waterfront/downtown area is an attraction in itself, with shops, art galleries, eateries, a lighthouse, a waterfront boardwalk and boats sitting in the harbor of Shallowbag Bay.
 The historic district of Manteo, which fans out from the waterfront, is full of restored homes and inns that make for great sightseeing or overnight stays.
 The historic district and waterfront area are perfect for exploring on foot or by bicycle.